postcss/postcss/docs/api.md

 ### `error.toString()`

-Returns string with error position, message and source code of broken part.
+Returns a string with the error position, message and source code of the broken part.

 ```js
 error.toString() //=> CssSyntaxError: app.css:1:1: Unclosed block